The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 follow instructions from [here](../user/FAQS.md#how-do-i-update-openroad-flow-scripts).
 :::

-OpenROAD-flow-scripts installation is complete.

 #### Running OpenROAD-flow-scripts inside the Docker

-Launch the docker with OpenROAD-flow-scripts container as follows:
+Launch the OpenROAD-flow-scripts Docker container as follows:

 ```shell
 docker run --rm -it -u $(id -u ${USER}):$(id -g ${USER}) -v $(pwd)/flow:/OpenROAD-flow-scripts/flow openroad/flow-ubuntu22.04-builder
 ```

 :::{seealso}
-To launch OpenROAD GUI inside the docker, based on the OS, use the command from [here](../user/BuildWithDocker.md#enable-gui-support).
+To launch OpenROAD GUI inside the docker based on the OS, use the command [here](../user/BuildWithDocker.md#enable-gui-support).
 :::

-Once you are entered into OpenROAD-flow-scripts container run:
+Once you have entered into OpenROAD-flow-scripts container, run this to initialize ORFS environment variables:

 ```shell
 source env.sh
 ```

 If your installation is successful, you will see the following message:

 ```
 OPENROAD: /OpenROAD-flow-scripts/tools/OpenROAD
 ```

 #### Verifying the Docker based Installation

 To verify the installation run the built-in example design as follows: